 In other words, we might have more information from before, but we’re still spending a lot of time dealing with microservices issues, which doesn’t really solve our problem. developers struggle to understand what is happening and the traditional existing (log based) solutions are insufficient for troubleshooting and debugging.

 The solution: trace-based monitoring and troubleshooting of message brokers

-Traces can solve this context issue because they allow us to see all the operations that are triggered in our distributed system, no matter the communication type: REST, Kafka, GRPC or others.
+Traces can solve this Kafka and other message brokers context issue because they allow us to see all the operations that are triggered in our distributed system, no matter the communication type: REST, Kafka, GRPC or others.

 This happens through a single operation, making it easy to approach each operation and see it as part of a whole, and not as an individual action.
 In addition, traces can be created automatically, without a developer having to decide where to insert them, unlike logs.

 Traces can give the full context of a message, including its flow and behavior between different components and services.
 This makes them the ideal solution for troubleshooting.
 When an error occurs, developers can see its complete context within the microservices architecture, making it easy to troubleshoot and fix.